-LRZ to Help COVID-19 Researchers Access HPC Resources
+LRZ to Help COVID-19 Researchers Access HPC Resources and supports first projects

 "Computational approaches can provide unique and critical insights into the biology and transmission of disease, " said Dr. Dieter Kranzlmüller, Director of the Leibniz Supercomputing Centre and GCS Chair.
 "LRZ and GCS are committed to doing everything we can to support the fight against the coronavirus, providing computing time as well as technical support to investigators working to contain its effects."